Cron

 Cron is a technology to run scheduled tasks on web server.
 WordPress comes with its own built-in cron that allows it to perform scheduled tasks such as checking for updates, publishing schedule posts, deleting old comments from trash etc. Plugins can also use it to perform tasks that you indicate or you can add your own cron jobs, but be aware that irresponsible use of the WordPress cron can slow down your website.

-To inspect the cron jobs of your site you can use the the Crontrol plugin.
+To inspect the cron jobs of your site you can use the Crontrol plugin.
 It also allows you to create new cron jobs, edit, delete and immediately run any cron events.

 Be very careful about what you do with cron events and never delete a default WordPress cron event.